 It’s time for another weekly round-up where we share (what we see as) the most interesting and important articles from the previous seven days.
 We’d love to hear your thoughts on any of the issues covered in the articles we’ve picked.

 As always, linking to articles does not mean endorsement from The F-Word and certain links may be triggering.
 We welcome debate in the comments section and on Facebook/Twitter but remind readers that any comments containing sexist, racist, homophobic, transphobic or disablist language will be deleted immediately.
 If you notice that we’ve missed out any important articles from the past week, feel free to let us know.

 From the article: “I guffawed the first time I read the not-quite-accurate, titillating headline: ‘Lesbians beaten for refusing to kiss.’
 For starters, I’m bisexual, but that’s besides the point.
-My memories of the fight are addled by adrenaline.
-Maddeningly, I don’t remember exactly how it started.
-My persisting anger is directed not towards the idiots on the bus but the reduction of my battered face to cheap clickbait.”
+My memories of the fight are addled by adrenaline […] I don’t remember exactly how it started.
+My persisting anger is directed […] towards […] the reduction of my battered face to cheap clickbait.”

 From the article: “Pia Klemp, 35, who skippered the Iuventa, a vessel run by an NGO, stands accused with nine others of aiding and abetting illegal migration in relation to their role in seeking to rescue people in danger after fleeing the Libyan coast for Europe.”